The Expanding Universe of Olink Insight

 - User feedback

-The product team gained the breathing room they needed to build without working around legacy UX.
-The nav became what it should’ve always been: a map, not a maze.
+The product team gained the breathing room they needed to build without working around a big chunk of legacy UX.

 In complex tools, structure is design.
 It's the quiet system that shapes how users think and whether they trust what they're seeing.
-This navigation redesign redefined how Olink Insight welcomed its users: not just with access, but with understanding.
+This navigation redesign redefined how Olink Insight welcomed its users: With understanding.